 Students enrolled in 12 or more hours per semester are classified as full-time students.
 Those enrolled in fewer than 12 hours per semester are classified as part-time students.
 However, part-time students who enroll in more than 8 hours per semester are subject to Bible-course and chapel-attendance policies.
 Students should be aware that some scholarships have minimum requirements.
 The maximum a student may enroll in classes is 18.
 Students who qualify for an increase up to 21 hours must seek approval.
 The request for overload form is located on the student's Pipeline Account.

 Late registration, including adding a class, may be permitted for students not enrolled by the first class day (see registration) with special permission.
-However, late registration, including adding a class, is not permitted after Monday of the third week of the fall and spring semesters, and after the second day of all other terms.
+However, late registration, including adding a class, is not permitted after Monday of the second week (sixth day of class) of the fall and spring semesters, and after the second day of all other terms.
 A late fee and approval by the registrar are required.
 Exact dates will be announced each semester.